eunchangchoi/eunchangchoi.github.io/index.md

 ▪ Panelist,‘Myanmar's Internet Suppression and Democracy after Military Coup’ Korea Internet Governance Forum (Aug.2021) <br>
 ▪ <a href="https://ap.rigf.asia/fellowship/2021/introducing-the-mentors-of-2021-fellowship-program/?fbclid=IwAR2pn3lY-fE0daHxOW4vCcvk0HX-zwFHd8uJxaPnT266Hn7BOkA52UudjMw"> Mentoring</a> for Fellows,<a href="https://ap.rigf.asia/"> Asia Pacific Regional Internet Governance Forum</a> & <a href="https://www.apsig.asia/"> APSIG </a>(2023 Australia; 2022 Singapore; 2021 Nepal)<br>
 ▪ <a href="https://www.asiae.co.kr/article/2021081610112312900">Fear and Misinformation in the Cultural History of Epidemics’</a>, <a href="https://opengov.seoul.go.kr/mediahub/20417385"> Citizen University, Seoul Metropolitan Government </a> (Aug.2021) <br>
-▪ Invited author talk <a href="https://youtu.be/mRsfLzJmdj8?t=15">‘Disinformation, Lies and Political Propaganda on Social Media’</a> at <a href="https://factchecker.or.kr/notices/225"> the Factcheck Week,</a> organized by <a href="https://edu.kcmf.or.kr/main/index.jsp"> the Community Media Foundation </a> and Korea Communications Commission (KCC)(April.
-2021) <br>
+▪ Invited author talk <a href="https://youtu.be/mRsfLzJmdj8?t=15">‘Disinformation, Lies and Political Propaganda on Social Media’</a> at <a href="https://factchecker.or.kr/notices/225"> the Factcheck Week,</a> organized by <a href="https://edu.kcmf.or.kr/main/index.jsp"> the Community Media Foundation </a> and Korea Communications Commission (KCC)(April 2021) <br>
 ▪ Panelist, Asian Pacific Table-top Exercise on the Human Element in Autonomous Weapon Systems,<a href="http://unidir.org"> UNDIR </a> (Feb.2021)<br>
-▪ Advised for the Ethical Framework for Designing Home Healthcare AI Robotics, Seoul National University of Education (April.
-2021)<br>
+▪ Advised for the Ethical Framework for Designing Home Healthcare AI Robotics, Seoul National University of Education (April 2021)<br>
 ▪ Panelist, Main Session <a href="https://www.intgovforum.org/multilingual/content/igf-2020-main-session-nris-role-of-the-internet-in-emergency-situations">‘The Role of the Internet in Emergency Situations: COVID-19 ’</a>, Internet Governance Forum (Nov.2020) <br>
 ▪ <a href="http://www.koica.go.kr/koica_kr/985/subview.do?enc=Zm5jdDF8QEB8JTJGYmJzJTJGa29pY2Ffa3IlMkYyOTMlMkYzNjM4NTklMkZhcnRjbFZpZXcuZG8lM0ZwYWdlJTNEMSUyNnNyY2hDb2x1bW4lM0QlMjZzcmNoV3JkJTNEJTI2YmJzQ2xTZXElM0QlMjZiYnNPcGVuV3JkU2VxJTNEJTI2cmdzQmduZGVTdHIlM0QlMjZyZ3NFbmRkZVN0ciUzRCUyNmlzVmlld01pbmUlM0RmYWxzZSUyNnBhc3N3b3JkJTNEJTI2"> ‘Blockchain for Humanity and Development Agenda’</a>, <a href="http://www.koica.go.kr/sites/koica_en/index.do"> Korea International Cooperation Agency </a>, <a href="https://youtu.be/BunQy8hsnVQ?t=5742"> Video </a> (Oct.2020)<br>
 ▪ Provided consultation to a government agency on Infodemic Scenarios of Disasters at <a href="https://www.ndmi.go.kr/eng/main.do"> National Disaster Management Research Institute (NDMRI) </a>(May.2020)<br>